JulianNicholls/Raspberry-Pi-Misc/README.md

 Display buttons that turn LEDs on and off.
 Five buttons turn directly connected LEDs on and off.
 Another seven buttons turn the segments of a display on and off.
-Ten more buttons display the digits 0-9 on the 7-segment display.
+Ten more buttons display the digits 0-9 on the 7-segment display and a final 25 buttons allow for most of the alphabet in upper or lower case.

 See main.py and .../gpio/drive_7_segment for full connection details.